E-mail viruses: The message is the virus!

 if you don't.

-Nevertheless, you should always practice “safe computing.”
+Regardless of the title, you should always practice “safe computing.”

 Remember, to open any executable